adrian154/blog/blogposts/internet.md

 Relatively few protocols live in the Internet layer.
 Its primary inhabitants are the [Internet Protocol](https://en.wikipedia.org/wiki/Internet_Protocol) (IP) and [Internet Control Message Protocol](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) (ICMP).
 There are two currently deployed versions of IP, IPv4 and IPv6, which are generally very similar but vary in subtle yet important ways.

 In IP, every network interface (usually just one per computer) is associated with an IP address.
-In IPv4, this address is 32-bits long, and usually written as a series of four numbers (each corresponding to a byte of the IP address) separated by periods.
+In IPv4, this address is 32-bits long, and usually written as a series of four numbers (each corresponding to a byte or *octet* of the IP address) separated by periods.
 For example, the IP of this blog at the time of writing is 142.93.26.121.
 IP addresses are managed by the [Internet Assigned Numbers Authority](https://en.wikipedia.org/wiki/Internet_Assigned_Numbers_Authority), which assigns blocks of IP addresses to the five [Regional Internet Registries](https://en.wikipedia.org/wiki/Regional_Internet_registry).
 The RIRs, in turn, deal with requests from individuals and businesses for IP allocations.

 ## IPv4 Exhaustion